 The Open Space Strategy and the CBD and Entrances Master Plan recommend public art be incorporated in the CBD and regional parklands.
-The Open Space Strategy designates that artwork 'must be' incorporated into regional level parklands and 'might be' incorporated into regional level parklands.
-Corridor.43
+The Open Space Strategy designates that artwork 'must be' incorporated into regional level parklands and 'might be' incorporated into regional level linear corridors such as along the Barongarook Ck. corridor.43